Solar Radiation and Climate Experiment: Experiments

 SORCE carried four instruments, including the Total Irradiance Monitor (TIM), Solar Stellar Irradiance Comparison Experiment (SOLSTICE), Spectral Irradiance Monitor (SIM), and the XUV Photometer System (XPS):

 Total Irradiation Monitor (TIM)

 TIM (Total Irradiation Monitor) was a 7.9 kg, 14 watts instrument that covered all visual and infrared wavelengths at an irradiance accuracy of one part in 10000.
-It used differential, heat-sensitive resisters as detectors.
+It used differential, heat-sensitive resistors as detectors.

 Spectral Irradiance Monitor (SIM)

 SIM (Spectral Irradiance Monitor) was a 22 kg, 25 watts rotating Fery prism spectrometer with a bolometer output that covered the 200-2400 nm band at a resolution of a few nm, and at an irradiance accuracy of three parts in ten thousand.

 Solar Stellar Irradiance Comparison Experiment (SOLSTICE)

 SOLSTICE (SOlar STellar Irradiance Comparison Experiment) A and B are 36 kg, 33 watts, UV grating spectrometers with photomultiplier detectors that covered the 115-320 nm band at a resolution of 0.1 nm, and at an irradiance accuracy of about 4%.
 It used an ensemble of bright stars (selected for their stable luminosities) as calibrators for the instrument variability.